-The Mapimí Biosphere Reserve is located in northern Mexico in the Bolson de Mapimí.
+The Mapimí Biosphere Reserve is located in northern Mexico in the Bolson de Mapimí, an internal drainage basin.
 It contains three core areas: Sierra de la Campana, Laguna de las Palomas (a salted lagoon) and a desert habitat called Dunas de la Soledad.

 The Biosphere Reserve contains three core areas: Sierra de la Campana, Laguna de las Palomas (a salted lagoon) and a desert habitat called Dunas de la Soledad.

 Animal species such as the puma (Puma concolor), venado bura (Odocoileus hemionus), grullas (Grus canadensis) and the zorrita del desierto Vulpes macrotis, along with scrubs and desert grasslands.

 72,600 inhabitants (1997) live in the reserve, mainly engaged in extensive cattle raising, salt exploitation and in agriculture.
 Local population (ranchers and farmers) are involved in conservation and management efforts.

 The Mapimí Biosphere Reserve includes the desert ecosystems of the central part of the Chihuahua Desert where there is dominant xerophyllus microphyllus scrubland and chaparral with various compositions forming mosaics of halophyte vegetation in the lower parts.

 Particularly compelling species include the Bolson Tortoise (Gopherus flavomarginatus), the Kit Fox (Vulpes macrotis), the Mexican Fringe-toed Lizard (Uma paraphigas), the Mule Deer (Odocoileus hemionus), the American Badger (Taxidea taxus), the Puma (Puma concolor); and birds such as the Golden Eagle (Aquila crhysaetos).